 31. The executive officer of each school, and of the Faculty of Arts and Sciences and the School of Engineering and Applied Sciences, shall be a Dean, appointed for a term of not more than five years by the Corporation upon recommendation of the President after consultation with the Board of Permanent Officers or other Governing Board of the school.
-The Dean shall serve as Chairman of the Board of Permanent Officers or other Governing Board and of the faculty of the school.
-In the case of Yale College and the Graduate School, the Dean of the Faculty of Arts and Sciences and the Dean of the School of Engineering and Applied Science shall serve as Chairman of the Board of Permanent Officers of the Faculty of Arts and Sciences.
+The Dean shall serve as Chair of the Board of Permanent Officers or other Governing Board and of the faculty of the school.
+In the case of Yale College and the Graduate School, the Dean of the Faculty of Arts and Sciences and the Dean of the School of Engineering and Applied Science shall serve as Chair of the Board of Permanent Officers of the Faculty of Arts and Sciences.
 The Dean of each school, and of the Faculty of Arts and Sciences and the School of Engineering and Applied Science, shall present to the President or the Provost, at such times as either of them shall designate, a budget for the expenses of the respective school or Faculty during the succeeding fiscal year.

 32. The faculty of the Sheffield Scientific School shall consist of the members of the Yale College and Graduate School faculties in the physical, natural and mathematical sciences.
 Students enrolled in these divisions in Yale College and the Graduate School shall be students also in the Sheffield Scientific School.